-- 1. Prepare your ingredients to a suitable level depending on the age and previous experience of the participants - Present your equipment and ingredients logically on the table to support your teaching and learning (we cal this a set out) - 3.
+- 1. Prepare your ingredients to a suitable level depending on the age and previous experience of the participants - 2.
+Present your equipment and ingredients logically on the table to support your teaching and learning - 3.
 Make sure everyone removes any rings and nail varnish, ties their hair back, washes their hands and puts an apron on - 4.
 Discuss the ingredients and equipment what they are, how to weigh and measure ingredients and what you'll be doing in the lesson